Flowers Safe for Dogs: The Complete UK Guide

 Check every stem on received bouquets

 If flowers arrive as a gift, check every stem before displaying.
 Remove anything you cannot confirm as dog-safe.
-Dispose of it wrapped in a bag away from bins your dog can access.
+Dispose of it wrapped in a bag — not in an open bin your dog can access.

 TIP 05